F. Malcolm Benitz Page last modified:

 Malcolm 2nd. from left

-Though “3 Dec 1944” is rubber stamped on its
+“3 Dec 1944” (Rubber stamped on back)

-“Export” brand of cigarettes (on table).
+Canada (per “Export” brand of cigarettes).

 (Source: F.M.
 Benitz)